 That hadn't been such a problem in the past, because in the 1980s the Navy still mostly relied on iron bombs, cluster munitions, and unguided rocket pods.
 Combat doctrine in those times usually assumed that such munitions could be dumped on a secondary target if the primary couldn't be hit, and since such munitions were inaccurate to begin with, they were dropped even if target visibility wasn't the best, in hopes of inflicting some damage anyway.
 If worst came to worst and they had to be discarded, they weren't too expensive, with iron bombs described as being "as cheap as hamburger" on a weight basis.

 However, by the end of the 1980s, precision-guided "smart munitions" had begun to predominate.
 The lethal accuracy of smart munitions meant one relatively expensive munition could be used to destroy a target, instead of several cheap iron bombs.
-Smart weapons also greatly reduced the risk of "collateral damage" to unintended civilian targets; with the rise of the "dirty little conflicts" of the 1990s, collateral damage became increasingly unacceptable, further reinforcing the usefulness of smart munitions.
+Smart weapons also greatly reduced the risk of "collateral damage" to unintended civilian targets; with the rise of the "dirty little conflicts" in the 1990s, collateral damage became increasingly unacceptable, further reinforcing the usefulness of smart munitions.

 Smart munitions were more expensive than iron bombs and couldn't be discarded so easily.
 Furthermore, the heightened concerns over collateral damage meant that such munitions weren't going to be dropped if there was a serious chance of them going astray, or if there were uncertainties about the legitimacy of a target.
 In sum, that meant that an aircraft was likely to often come back to a carrier with unexpended munitions that cost too much to just dump.
 An improved Hornet simply had to have a greater bring-back weight.